eason0200/bitedance-video-streaming-backend-api-demo/README.md

-This repo contains the modified code for the Tubely application - the #1 tool for engagement bait - for the "Learn File Servers and CDNs with S3 and CloudFront" [course](https://www.boot.dev/courses/learn-file-servers-s3-cloudfront-golang) on [boot.dev](https://www.boot.dev)
+This repo contains the modified code for the Tubely application - a SaaS product that helps YouTubers manage their video assets.
+It allows users to upload, store, serve, add metadata to, and version their video files.
+It will also allow them to manage thumbnails, titles, and other video metadata.

+##Project Goals
+- Understand what "large" files are and how they differ from "small" structured data
+- Build an app that uses AWS S3 and Go to store and serve assets
+- Learn how to manage files on a "normal" (non-s3) filesystem based application
+- Learn how to store and serve assets at scale using serverless solutions, like AWS S3
+- Learn how to stream video and to keep data usage low and improve performance

 ## Quickstart